Talis-Reis/SantanderCode-Shopping-cart/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Dependencies to run the project

+## SweetAlert2

+SweetAlert2 is a JavaScript library that helps us create alerts in our web apps.

+To install the library using npm:

+npm install sweetalert2

+## Bootstrap v4.1.3

+Bootstrap is a free and open source web framework capable of providing standards for HTML, CSS and JavaScript development.

+To install the library using npm:

+npm install bootstrap@4.1.3 jquery@3.3.1 popper.js@1.14.3 --save

+Edit the lines of the following file: angular.json

+"styles": [
+	"node_modules/bootstrap/dist/css/bootstrap.css",
+	"src/styles.css"
+],
+"scripts": [
+	"node_modules/jquery/dist/jquery.js",
+	"node_modules/popper.js/dist/umd/popper.js",
+	"node_modules/bootstrap/dist/js/bootstrap.js"
+]